PowerShell/DscResources/Automation.md

 ### Stale

 Stale has been added to all repositories in DSC Resource Kit.
-Stale will not be enabled (activated) until each repo opt-in by adding the a configuration to the file `.github/stale.yml` in the default branch (normally 'dev').
+Stale will not be enabled (activated) until each repo opt-in by adding a configuration to the file `.github/stale.yml` in the default branch (normally 'dev').

 #### Stale issues

-When there haven't been activity on an issue for 30 days, the label 'Stale' will be added and a comment will be written to the issue, to remind the community to resolve the issue if it is still valid.
+When there has not been activity on an issue for 30 days, the label 'stale' is added, and a comment will be written to the issue, to remind the community to resolve the issue if it is still valid.
-Any other label, like a "waiting..."-label, 'needs more information', 'question' or 'discussion' label will be kept when the issue is labeled 'stale'.
+Any other label, like a "waiting..."-label, 'needs more information', 'question' or 'discussion' label are kept when the issue is labeled 'stale'.

-If there are no further activity withing 10 days Stale will close the issue.
+If there are no further activity within 10 days Stale will close the issue.
-When an issue is closed, Stale label will be kept, but any label that are a Waffle board column will be removed (see [Waffle automation](#waffle)).
+When the issue is closed, the 'stale' label will be kept, but any label that are a Waffle board column will be removed (see [Waffle automation](#waffle)).

 If a comment is made, or a label is changed, that counts as activity and the 'Stale' label is removed.

-An issue will not be commented on or be closed if the issue is assigned one of the (work) labels under *exemptLabels* (the last two of the labels are only needed for the DscResources repo).
+An issue will not be commented on or be closed if the issue is assigned one of the (work) labels under *exemptLabels* (the last two of the labels are only needed for the DscResources repository).
 Neither will it close issues that are part of a milestone or project.
 This is just a precaution, because those issues should have a (work) label assigned too.

 #### Stale pull requests (PR)